Some years ago I sewed this 1950s-style dress with taffeta fabric which is embroidered with white roses.

 The skirt part of the dress is just a rectangle with two box pleats at the front and two at the back.

 Usually, 1950s dresses had still no zipper closure.
 The dresses that my grandmother, a dressmaker, made in the 1950s and early 1960s had a hook & eye, snap or button closure.
 My dress is closed with snaps at the left side (there’s also one hook and bar at the waist).
-On this website is a great tutorial about how to sew a vintage snap closure.
+Here’s a close-up of the closure.
+And on this website is a great tutorial about how to sew a vintage snap closure.

 I finished the neckline and armscyes with white cotton facings.
 I attached the facings by hand so that the stitches are invisible on the right side.